-If the current print position on the current line is larger than Column, TAB skips to the column value equal to Column on the next output line.
+If the current print position on the current line is greater than Column, TAB skips to the column value equal to Column on the next output line.
 If Column is less than 1, TAB moves the print position to column 1.
-If Column is larger than the output line width, TAB calculates the next print position using the formula:
+If Column is greater than the output line width, TAB calculates the next print position using the formula:

 Column Mod width

 For example, if width is 80 and you specify TAB(90), the next print will start at column 10 (the remainder of 90/80).
-If Column is less than the current print position, printing starts on the next line at the calculated print position.
-If the calculated print position is larger than the current print position, printing starts at the calculated print position on the same line.
+If Column is less than the current print position, printing begins on the next line at the calculated print position.
+If the calculated print position is greater than the current print position, printing begins at the calculated print position on the same line.

 The leftmost print position on an output line is always 1.
 When you use the Print or PrintLine functions to print to files, the rightmost print position is the current width of the output file, which you can set using the FileWidth function.

-Make sure your tabular columns are wide enough to contain wide letters.
+Make sure your tabular columns are wide enough to accommodate wide letters.

 This example uses the TAB function to position output in a file and in the Output window.